Polisario files legal complaint against French seafood company

 The complaint, handed in at the office of the prosecutor in Paris, also includes the charges of economical discrimination for depriving the people of Western Sahara of their means of subsistence and falsification of the information of origin.

-Chancerelle was inited to respond to this article, WSRW is awaiting their comments.
+Chancerelle was invited to respond to this article, WSRW is awaiting their comments.

 The EU and Morocco are currently planning a new fisheries agreement that applies to Western Sahara, even though the Court of Justice of the EU has ruled this would not be legal.
 The decision to start such negotiations were challenged by Polisario on 14 June 2018.
 The summary of this complaint, including all arguments for Polisario, was published on the EUR-Lex website last week.